mschmookler/FuturesLib/README.md

 # FuturesLib
-FuturesLib is a package for interacting with futures and options on futures.
-The goal of the project is to provide an API that allows for custom UI trading modules.
+FuturesLib aims to provide an API that allows users to implement their own custom trading modules.
+It designed specifically for futures and options on futures.
 It is designed from the ground up and makes several assumptions for better performance.
 It is inspired by the hffix and QuantLib projects on Github.
-The first version is developed solely to CME Globex.
+The first version is developed solely for use on CME Group Products.
 Suggestions are welcome.

 ### Version 0.1.0

-#### 4/28/19
+#### 4/29/19

-Completed secdef parsing functions.
-I now have a FuturesContract constructor that can read lines from secdef.dat.
-Once I figure out the proper design pattern for the FutureFactory class and FilterSecdef function, the factory will be a friend of FuturesContract and the constructor will be a member func of the factory instead.
+GenerateTextFiles is now a member function of FutureFactory.
+Considering making FutureFactory a singleton and have it be responsible for construction of all FuturesContracts.
+Should I make a separate class FutureUpdater?

 #### 4/22/19 Design changes: